 Symptoms of Sleep Apnea – Las Vegas, NV

-Do you wake feeling tired although you slept all night?
+Do you wake up feeling tired although you slept all night?
 Is your spouse always poking you in the side because of your snoring?
 You might be suffering from a sleep disorder.
-Sleep apnea is a condition that causes you to stop breathing frequently throughout the night, most often from an obstruction in the airway.
+Sleep apnea is a condition that causes you to stop breathing frequently throughout the night, most often due to an obstruction of the airway.
 While you might think it would be obvious if you have the disorder, it is estimated 80% of those who have sleep apnea are not diagnosed.
 It can be difficult to spot the signs of it.
-Our sleep center in Las Vegas performs the consultation you need to breathe better.

 Symptoms of Sleep Apnea

 Roughly 20 million Americans live with sleep apnea; however, many people who have it have not been properly diagnosed.
 The most common cause of the disorder results from the soft tissues in the back of the mouth or throat collapsing to block the airways.
 This causes frequent interruptions in breathing throughout the night.
 Since the pauses occur while you are asleep, it is easy for the condition to go unnoticed, but you may start to experience other symptoms, such as:

 - Loud, Chronic Snoring: Everyone snores on occasion, but if it is a reoccurring issue, it could indicate a larger problem.
 The most common symptom of sleep apnea is loud, chronic snoring that results from vibrations in the upper airway as the passage narrows.
 You may not be aware your snoring is a problem until after your spouse or family member brings it to your attention.